-Spending too many hours at work is a leading cause of burnout with 57 percent of physicians working 71 or more hours in a week and 50 percent work 61-70 hours.
-Almost half of doctors also identified that they work 51–60 hours, while only 36 percent said they work 31-40 hours each week.
+Spending too many hours at work is a leading cause of physician burnout.
+In fact, 57 percent of physicians working 71 or more hours in a week and 50 percent working 61-70 hours in a week experience burnout.
+Almost half of doctors experiencing burnout also identified that they work 51–60 hours, while only 36 percent said they work 31-40 hours each week.

 Working too many hours raises a doctor’s chances of experiencing physician burnout.
 The odds rise by 3 percent for each additional hour a physician works each week.

 More than 15,000 physicians from 29 specialties responded to the survey—conducted by the Medscape news website and called the “National Physician Burnout, Depression & Suicide Report 2019.”